U.S. China hawks seek to cut sales of chip-making tools to Beijing

 The blacklisting restricted sales to Huawei from U.S. suppliers, but did not crack down on commercially available chips made abroad.
 In response, the United States expanded the Foreign Direct Product Rule, which subjects foreign-made goods based on U.S. technology or software to U.S. regulations, for Huawei.

-This week's letter was sent after Tianjin Phytium Information Technology and six other Chinese supercomputing entities were placed on the entity list in April for supporting military modernization efforts.
+This week’s letter was sent after Tianjin Phytium Information Technology and six other Chinese supercomputing entities were placed on the entity list for supporting military modernization efforts.

 Cotton and McCaul want to not only restrict U.S. sales to Phytium, but to require a license for any company that uses American tools to make a Phytium-designed semiconductor chip.